-The Court Picture Palace operated successfully until 1946, when it was taken over by the near adjacent Theatre Royal, and re-opened in 1947 as a live theatre, known as the Dolphin Theatre.
+The Court Picture Palace operated successfully until 1946, when it was taken over by the near adjacent Theatre Royal, and following alterations to the stage by Wembley based architects Morgan & Crook it re-opened in 1947 as a live theatre, known as the Dolphin Theatre.
 In 1952, it was re-named Her Majesty’s Theatre.

 It was converted into the Paris Continental Cinema in March 1955.
 It specialized in screening foreign films.
 The Paris Continental Cinema was closed on 2nd March 1963 with a double bill programme of Shirley Jones in “Carousel” and Harry Belafonte in “Carmen Jones”.
 The building stood empty for four years, and was demolished in 1967.